AdaCore/learn/content/courses/Ada_For_The_C_Embedded_Developer/chapters/08_Performance.rst

 ~~~~~~~~~~~~~~~~~~~~

 Optimization levels can be found in many compilers for multiple languages.
 On
-the lowest level, the compiler doesn't optimize the code at all, while at the
+the lowest level, the GNAT compiler doesn't optimize the code at all, while at the
-highest level, the compiler analyses the code and optimizes it by removing
+higher levels, the compiler analyses the code and optimizes it by removing
-unnecessary operations and making most use of the target processor's
+unnecessary operations and making the most use of the target processor's
 capabilities.

 By being part of GCC, GNAT offers the same ``-O_`` switches as GCC: